MediaComem/comem-archidep/ex/heroku-deployment.md

 # Deploy web applications with a database to Heroku

-The goal of this exercice is to deploy the PHP Todolist and Ruby WOPR applications used in previous exercices, but this time on Heroku (Platform-as-a-Service) instead of the Amazon Web Services cloud (Infrastructure-as-a-Service).
+The goal of this exercice is to deploy various applications with a database component in the Heroku Platform-as-a-Service (PaaS) cloud instead of your own server in the Infrastructure-as-a-Service (IaaS) Amazon Web Services cloud.
+This illustrates the difference between the two cloud service models.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->